UCL/dcprogs/documentation/source/install/runningarcher.rst

 .. code-block:: bash

-   source activate dcprogs
+   source activate HJCFIT
-   source deactivate dcprogs
+   source deactivate HJCFIT

 Loging in to ARCHER and getting HJCFIT